 Executive Support Manager and Grants Coordinator

-Kara Whitehouse, previously Administrative Assistant, now serves as Executive Support Manager, overseeing and providing ongoing administrative support services to the onsite and deployed staff of the NBA.
-Setting the tone for hospitality and creating a welcoming office environment, Kara manages the St. Louis office day-to-day responsibilities and vendor relationships, coordinates event logistics, assists team directors in their planning timelines and details, and will supervise a part-time Office Assistant.
-In addition to her duties as Executive Support Manager, Kara is the lead planner and facilitator, serving as “the face” of the grants program to applicants- answering their questions and fielding applications- while accompanying the rest of the Grants team and committee in the selection process.
-Kara is based in St. Louis, MO.
+Kara Whitehouse Qaoud serves as an Executive Support Manager, overseeing and providing ongoing administrative support services to the onsite and deployed staff of NBA.
+Setting the tone for hospitality and creating a welcoming office environment, Kara manages the St. Louis office day-to-day responsibilities and vendor relationships, coordinates event logistics, and assists team directors in their planning timelines and details.
+In addition to her duties as Executive Support Manager, Kara is the lead planner and facilitator, serving as “the face” of the grants program.
+In her work with the NBA grants program, she assists applicants, while also accompanying the rest of the grants team and committee in the selection process.
+Kara is based in St. Louis, Missouri.

 Getting to Know Kara

 Why do you feel “called to care” about Disciples health and social ministry?